COOKIE POLICY

 2. Cookies and other tracking tools: definition and classification.

-Alongside (or in addition to) them, ‘other tracking tools‘ may exist (and therefore be used), which can be divided into ‘active’ (which have almost the same characteristics as cookies) and ‘passive’ (e.g., finger printing).
+Alongside (or in addition to) these, there may be (and therefore be used) ‘other tracking tools’, which can be divided into ‘active’ (which have almost the same characteristics as cookies) and ‘passive’ (e.g. fingerprinting).

 2.2.
-In addition to the above-mentioned intrinsic features, cookies (and other tracking tools) may have different characteristics in terms of time (and thus be considered “session” or “permanent”, depending on their duration), subjectively (depending on whether the publisher acts autonomously or on behalf of a “third party”) and, finally (but especially), depending on the purpose of the processing pursued, so that they can be divided into two different (big) categories:
+Beyond the intrinsic characteristics described above, cookies (and other tracking tools) may have different characteristics in terms of time (and therefore be considered ‘session’ or “permanent” , depending on their duration), from a subjective point of view (depending on whether the publisher acts independently or on behalf of a “third party”) and, finally (but in particular), based on the purpose of the processing pursued, so that they can be divided into two different (macro) categories:

-1. technical“, used for the sole purpose of “carrying out the transmission of a communication over an electronic communications network, or to the extent strictly necessary for the provider of an information society service explicitly requested by the contracting party or user to provide such service” (Article 122(1) of the Privacy Code).
+• “technical”, used for the sole purpose of “carrying out the transmission of a communication over an electronic communications network, or to the extent strictly necessary for the provider of an information society service explicitly requested by the contractor or user to provide that service” (Article 122(1) of the Privacy Code).

-In this regard, the Privacy Guarantor has highlighted, in Measure n.
-231 of 10.6.2021 (in line with the previous provision on the subject of 2014), that the “analytics cookies” may well be included within the scope of cookies (or other tracking tools) of a “technical” nature (and, therefore, can be used without the prior acquisition of consent from the person concerned), under certain conditions, aimed at precluding the possibility that it comes, through their use, the direct identification of the person concerned (single out).
+In this regard, the Privacy Guarantor has highlighted, in Provision no. 231 of 10.6.2021 (in line with the previous Provision on the subject of 2014), that “analytics cookies” may well be included within the scope of cookies (or other tracking tools) of a “technical” nature (and, therefore, may be used without the prior consent of the data subject), under certain conditions, aimed at precluding the possibility that their use could lead to the direct identification of the data subject (single out) .

-1. profiling”/”marketing” (so-called “non-technical”), used to trace specific actions or behavioural patterns recurring in the use of the offered functionalities to specific, identified, or identifiable subjects. non-technical), used to trace specific actions or behavioural patterns recurring in the use of the functions offered (patterns) to specific identified or identifiable subjects, in order to group the various profiles within homogeneous clusters of different sizes, so that the Data Controller can, among other things, also modulate the provision of the service in an increasingly personalised manner beyond what is strictly necessary for the provision of the service, as well as send targeted advertising messages (i.e., in line with the preferences expressed by the user when surfing the web).
+• “profiling”/”marketing” cookies (so-called non-technical cookies), used to trace specific actions or recurring behavioural patterns in the use of the features offered (patterns) back to specific, identified or identifiable individuals, in order to group the various profiles into homogeneous clusters of varying sizes, so that the Data Controller can, , among other things, to tailor the provision of the service in an increasingly personalised manner beyond what is strictly necessary for the provision of the service, as well as to send targeted advertising messages (i.e., in line with the preferences expressed by the user when browsing the web).

 3.1.
-Within the Site, the following types of cookies have been installed (or may be installed, subject to obtaining the specific consent of the user):
+The following types of cookies have been installed (or may be installed, subject to obtaining the user’s specific consent) on the Website:

 Name